 Jessica Drecktrah, MHA, MN, RN, FCN

-Jessica launched FCNN’s Stepping On program as it’s Program Director.
-Over the last decade, Jessica has championed innovative healthcare initiatives within academia, provider settings, and retail.
-Prior to her current role within the Faith Community Nurse Network as Program Director, Jessica served as a management consultant to the YMCA to help define their healthy aging strategy.
+Currently serving as FCNN's Operating Officer and Vice Chair of the Board through in kind support from Presbyterian Homes.
+From 2016-2018, Jess launched FCNN’s Stepping On program as it’s Program Director.
+Over the last decade, she has championed innovative healthcare initiatives within academia, provider settings, and retail.
+Jess has also served as a management consultant to the YMCA to help define their healthy aging strategy and launch the George Wellbeing Center.
 She also has held leadership positions within Target, the University of Minnesota, Allina Hospitals and Clinics, and Ecumen, a provider of homes and services for older adults.
 Her areas of expertise include strategy development, program development, as well as project and performance management.

 Delores (Dee) Johnson Huanca, RN, BS, MS, FCN